book club 2023 banner

-In 2023 the CWCN Book Club will be in its tenth year celebrating environmental literature.
+In 2024 the CWCN Book Club will be in its 11th year celebrating environmental literature.

 Since its inception it has been very much enjoyed by all who participate.
 Our book club is for booklovers, bookworms, food for thought gourmets, those who appreciate the natural world, those who enjoy a debate, and those who just love having a good time.